Last week we finished up our second workshop at Lawrence Berkeley Lab. This

 Thanks to Shreyas Cholia and to instructors Matthew Brett, Cindee Madison, and Ariel Rokem and helpers Paul Ivanov and Matt Terry.

-Originally posted 2013-03-13 by Justin Kitzes in Lawrence Berkeley Laboratory.
+Originally posted 2013-03-13 by Justin Kitzes in Lawrence Berkeley National Laboratory.